In 2022, Wabash College's tuition was $46,600 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Wabash College undergrads use financial aid to finance their education.
-In 2021, 665 of the 868 undergrads enrolled received financial aid.
-Wabash College meets 94.1% of the demonstrated financial need for undergraduates.
+The majority of Wabash College undergrads use financial aid to to cover the cost of tuition.
+In 2022, 614 of the 840 undergrads enrolled received financial aid.
+Wabash College meets 93.2% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.